libreops/librenet-ansible/README.md

 Distributions supported:
 - CentOS 7

+For testing purposes, a Vagrantfile is provided which emulates the deployment on a VM.
+Check the `vagrant/` directory.

 It is always a good idea to check before you deploy.
 Just add the `--check` flag when running a playbook.
 You can also add `--diff` to see the changed diff.

 More info: <http://docs.ansible.com/playbooks_checkmode.html>